Summer Workshop in Research Methods

 During this Summer Research Institute, participating fellows will:

-• Develop tools for ethical, equitable, and inclusive research practice as researchers.
+• Develop tools for practice as researchers.

 • Grow peer networks and connect with research mentors for ongoing collaboration beyond the workshop.